Rafz9Abz9/AbzRecipe/README.md

 - GitHub and Git: collaborate seamlessly, track changes, and manage project's version control.
 - Visual Studio Code: for writing code.
 - PostgreSQL: for efficient data storage.
+- Cloudinary: simplifies handling images and videos for web apps.
 - Lighthouse Testing: ensures high performance, accessibility, and SEO standards for web application.
 - CL PEP8 Validator: maintain consistent and readable Python code by adhering to PEP8 style guidelines.
 - W3C CSS and HTML Validator: validate and ensure compliance with web standards for CSS and HTML code.